mahbub-hr/remote-access/README.md

-# ruds
+# Remote Access
-remote udp desktop software that features both server and client This is udp based remote desktop software implemented in Java 8.
+Remote udp desktop software that features both server and client.
+User can access and control their remote computer using this software.
+This software is implemented in Java 8 using UDP Socket API.

 Usage: